CPLN-Flight-Control/Airline-Ticket-Price-Prediction/_posts/2019-12-15-Visualizations.md

 The widget below allows you to explore the outputs and errors from our model across specific OD pairs and years.

+Note that we struggled to embed this properly, but it can be viewed as a standalone file by downloading [this link](https://github.com/CPLN-Flight-Control/Airline-Ticket-Price-Prediction/raw/master/charts/Prediction_pcterror_byOD(Unit_Price).html).

 <div id="holoviews-percent-errors1"></div>
-<div id="holoviews-percent-errors0"></div>

 ## Percent Error by Price

-Our model had huge errors and needs additional tuning.
+Our model had large errors and needs additional tuning.
 It performed especially poorly on lower cost tickets.

 <div id="holoviews-price-error"></div>